ss3sim/binning/README.md

 1. Clone this repository into a local folder.

-2. Open the main.R script in R, set working directory to that folder.
+2. Open the run_simulation.R script in R, set working directory to that folder.
 Use the devtools install commands to install the correct version of ss3sim and r4ss (9/4/2015 was latest install date, you may want to specify a commit from that day to avoid errors introduced by future commits).

 3. Set the ss3sim executables in the system PATH (see vignette for help).
+Certain versions of ss3sim do this automatically.

 4. Set the number of cores you would like to use.
 Run the code in Step 0, including sourcing the startup.R script, and installing whichever packages